GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSLS-DRTutorial/ex3_gnirsls_Lband10mm_cmdline.rst

 on how you like to organize your raw data.

 The DRAGONS data reduction pipeline does not organize the data for you.
 You have to do it.
-However, DRAGONS provides tools to help you with that.
+However, DRAGONS provides tools to help you.

 The first step is to create input file lists.
 The tool "|dataselect|" helps with that.
 It uses Astrodata tags and "|descriptors|" to select the files and